 Pressurized Ball (Professional Ball)

-If this ball is used on rough space it’ll deform quickly and spin is deteriorated quickly.
+If this ball is used in rough space it’ll deform quickly and spin deteriorates quickly.
 Hard courts are good for it but high bounce and difficult to control the ball.

-Clay courts’ surface is softer and it makes it spin but humidity is absorbed which makes ball bigger & Heavier.
+Clay courts’ surface is softer and it makes it spin but humidity is absorbed which makes the ball bigger & Heavier.
 Pressurized balls are not low cost but expensive & less durable.
-It’s not suitable for intensive practice or game.
+It’s not suitable for intensive practice or games.

 Non-Pressurized Ball (Practice Ball)

-Non-pressurized Balls are also called pressure-less ball, is good for practice because it retains its bounce.
+Non-pressurized Balls are also called pressure-less ball, is good for practice because it retains their bounce.
 It’s hard to hit this ball as obvious no pressure is there.